- 1 Q. Can I Reopen My No-Fault File After It Was Closed?

 - 5 How Can I Reopen My No-Fault File?

-- 6 Are There Other Reasons My No-Fault File May Be Closed?
+- 6 What Are the Reasons My No-Fault File Can Be Closed?

 A. Yes.
-This is a common and unscrupulous trick insurance companies use to prevent you from getting medical treatment!
-If you have been told your No-Fault file was closed, it probably is not closed.
+Closing a No-Fault file is a common and unscrupulous trick insurance companies use to prevent you from getting medical treatment.
+If the insurance company or your doctor told you your No-Fault file was closed, it is probably not closed.

 How Insurance Companies Close Your No-Fault File

-Insurance companies “close” no-fault files for inactivity.
-A no-fault file becomes inactive if they don’t receive a bill for medical treatment within a few months and the insurance company simply “closes” your file.
+Insurance companies “close” a no-fault file for inactivity.
+A no-fault file becomes inactive if the insurance company doesn’t receive a bill for medical treatment within a few months.
+The insurance company then simply “closes” your file.